armanjindal/garden/content/_index.md

 I love the garden's primordial association as a place of *creation*.
 Each piece of writing here is a plant, and like any garden, you will find plants at all stages.
 From rough outlines to polished pieces, this is where I share with you what I make and think.
 However, please know that most "plants" are saplings and may die over time.

 This is good.
 Death is a necessary part of creation.
 Ideas and concepts are helpful insofar are they lead to **life**.
-Writing and sharing writing force me to articulate myself as clearly as possible. not to be **right** but to test *theory* against *reality*, unafraid to modify or even outright destroy the theory that stifles my life.
+Writing and sharing writing force me to articulate myself as clearly as possible.
+Not to be **right** but to test *theory* against *reality*, unafraid to modify or even outright destroy the theory that stifles my life.
 A few worthy "plants," under the nourishment of rain and sunshine that withstand the test of open, and the scrutiny of readers, might flourish into solid oaks: ones that ground me in this crazy, incredible world.

-Since, as expressed in the pithy unadorned prose of [Voltaire's *Candide: ou l'Optimisme*](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/] Candide concludes after much suffering and tragedy, that in face of it:
+Since, as expressed in the pithy unadorned prose of [Voltaire's *Candide: ou l'Optimisme*](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/] Candide concludes after much suffering and tragedy, that in the face of it:

 >  We must cultivate our own garden ("Il faut cultiver notre jardin.")